 * Trade worries likely to remain despite Democrats' win

 * Dollar tumbles 0.4 pct, US yields fall on stimulus doubts

-* Interactive chart on U.S. midterms tmsnrt.rs/2D6XH9t (Updates prices)
+* Interactive chart on U.S. midterms tmsnrt.rs/2D6XH9t (Updates prices, adds quotes)

 By Sujata Rao

-LONDON, Nov 7 (Reuters) - Wall Street was set for a surge on Wednesday and global stocks rose after a U.S. election divided control of Congress, but the outcome, which casts doubt on further tax cuts, hit the dollar and sent Treasury yields lower.
+LONDON, Nov 7 (Reuters) - Wall Street looked set for a surge on Wednesday and global stocks rose after sharp U.S. election gains for the opposition Democrats, but the outcome, which casts doubt on further tax cuts, hit the dollar and sent Treasury yields lower.

-The Democrats looked headed for a gain of more than 30 seats in the House of Representatives, well beyond the 23 they needed to claim their first majority in eight years.
+The Democrats looked headed for a gain of more than 30 seats, well beyond the 23 they needed to claim their first majority in the House in eight years.
 With President Donald Trump's Republican party holding onto its Senate majority, the results from Tuesday's elections were in line with expectations.

 While gridlock in Washington could hamper Trump's political and economic agenda, few expect a reversal of tax cutting and financial deregulation measures that have already been enacted.

-That view put all three New York equity indices on track for a strong opening, with S&P500 and Nasdaq futures up 1 percent and 1.2 percent respectively by 1230 GMT, while the Dow Jones was set to open up 0.7 percent.
+That view put all three New York equity indices on track for a strong opening, with S&P500 and Nasdaq futures up 1 percent and 1.3 percent respectively while the Dow Jones was set to open up 0.8 percent by 1030 GMT.